Buller Avenue, Preston, Lancashire PR1 9QQ

 Safeguarding

 St Mary Magdalen's Catholic Primary School is committed to safeguarding and promoting the welfare of children and expects all staff and volunteers to share this commitment.
+The school implements various measures to create a safe environment, including:

 We have a number of policies and procedures in place that contribute to our safeguarding commitment, including our Safeguarding & Child Protection Policy which can be viewed in the Policies section of our website.